-Roger Benham dispels one of the most common myths about anarchism.
-Namely, the myth that without the state, people will go crazy and eat each other’s children, amongst other things.
-Enjoy.
+Roger Benham dispels one of the most common myths about anarchy - the myth that without the state, people will go crazy and eat each other’s children, among other things.

 “To me, anarchism means the absence of a coercive authority and people acting in the absence of that authority.
 So what we’re seeing now played out in the wake of Superstorm Sandy we’ve seen before in the wake of other disasters: